xdrip/xdrip_docs/docs/use/misc.md

 ##### Wake Workarounds

-Fixes a non compliance in respect to Android of devices.
+Fixed a non compliance in respect to some Android of devices, now default.
-If you have connection issues you should **enable** it.
+Should be kept **enabled**.

 <img src="../images/M-S-LCS15d.png" style="zoom:75%;" />